 The Purpose of Medical ID Bracelet

 The purpose of medical ID bracelets is to alert paramedics of a person’s specific medical condition when they’re about to experience medial emergency.
-In an instance in which a person becomes unconscious, for example, and required medical attention, the staff is immediately notified if an individual is allergic to any type of medication and therefore avoid potentially fatal consequences.
+In an instance in which a person becomes unconscious, for example, and requires medical attention, the staff is immediately notified if an individual is allergic to any type of medication and therefore avoid potentially fatal consequences.
 In other words, medical ID bracelet speaks for you when you can’t.

 Medical ID bracelets typically have the following information engraved on them: